runziggurat/zcash/README.md

 ## Configuration

-Ziggurat is configured with a `config.toml` file in the root which is used to set information about the node to be tested.
-It must contain:
+Ziggurat is configured with a `config.toml` file in the root.
+The networking properties of Ziggurat itself can be set with:
+- `local_ip`: the local ip to use with all Ziggurat spawned listeners.
+- `node_ip`: the ip through which Ziggurat will attempt to connect to a node.
+Note: this may be different to the `[node.local_ip]` when using e.g. a dockerized instance of the node.

+Additionally, information about the node to be testet can be set under the `[node]` table:

 - `kind`: one of `zebra` or `zcashd`
 - `path`: absolute path in which to run the start and stop commands.